 a.
 Every two years the Town will conduct an affordability survey to evaluate the effectiveness of the second-unit strategy in addressing the housing needs of lower income households.
+Conduct the survey in January so updated affordability can be incorporated into annual Housing Element progress report.
+After each survey, evaluate success and identify additional actions the Town can take if the program is not meeting its goals.

-Time frame for implementation: January 2016, 2018, 2020 and 2022 work and cooperate with Menlo School, Menlo College and Sacred Heart to facilitate development of affordable faculty, student and staff housing on school properties, and provide incentives for development through and expedited review process.
+Time frame for implementation: January 2016, 2018, 2020 and 2022 b.
+Work and cooperate with Menlo School, Menlo College and Sacred Heart to facilitate development of affordable faculty, student and staff housing on school properties, and provide incentives for development through and expedited review process.
 Town Staff will contact each institution annually at the time for review of its Master Plan in order to work with the school to facilitate multifamily development on their campuses.